esphome/esphome-docs/components/modbus_controller.rst

       value_type: FP32
       accuracy_decimals: 1

+The configuration above will generate *one* modbus command *read multiple registers from 0 to 6*.

-Maybe you don’t care about the Voltage value for Phase 2 and Phase 3 (or you have a SDM-120).
+Maybe you don’t care about the data in register addresses 2 and 4, which are voltage values for Phase 2 and Phase 3 (or you have a SDM-120).
 Of course, you can delete the sensors your don’t care about.
 But then you have a gap in the addresses.
-The configuration above will generate one modbus  command `read multiple registers from 0 to 6`.
-If you remove the registers at address 2 and 4 then 2 commands will be generated `read register 0` and `read register 6`.
-To avoid the generation of multiple commands and reduce the amount of uart communication ``register_count`` can be used to fill the gaps
+If you remove the registers at address 2 and 4 then *two* commands will be generated *read register 0* and *read register 6*.
+To avoid the generation of multiple commands and reduce the amount of uart communication ``register_count`` can be used to fill the gaps:

 .. code-block:: yaml